 The first time I baked a recipe with almond flour it was not at all what I expected.
-And then I discovered that almond flour can mean a lot of things: almond meal, ground almonds, blanched almond flour, and so on.
+And then I discovered that almond flour can mean a lot of things: almond meal, ground almonds, and blanched almond flour.

-Since then, I’ve found that for many recipes, finely ground, blanched almond flour works best (organic is even better, but hard to find and even more expensive).
+Since then I’ve found that finely ground blanched almond flour works best in most cases.
 Blanched almond flour works especially well in recipes that are designed to produce lighter, cake-like or cookie-like results.
-Almond meal works well is hardier recipes where you don’t mind it being a bit denser and slightly grainy.

-Almond meal can be purchased (ground up almonds with the skins on), or you can make it yourself by grinding almonds (raw or roasted) in a food processor or other tool for creating whole grain flour.
+In comparison to blanched almond flour, almond meal works well for more rustic baked goods, when you don’t mind your result being a bit denser and slightly grainy (from the skins).
+It can be purchased (ground up almonds with the skins on), or you can make it yourself by grinding almonds (raw or roasted) in a food processor or other tool for creating whole grain flour.